 Non-Freestanding Tent Cons

 - Non-freestanding tents are less versatile- You can’t pitch a non-freestanding tent in as many places as a freestanding tent.
 The tent needs to be attached to the ground or it will collapse.
 This means you need soft ground that you can pound stakes into.
 You can’t pitch your tent on an asphalt parking lot, tent platform, on rock surface, or indoors in many cases.
 Having said this, there are ways to pitch a non-freestanding tent on a solid surface.
-For example, you can anchor the guy lines to the ground using rocks.
+For example, you can anchor the guy lines to the ground using some big rocks.
 You can often get a decent pitch this way.

 There is a learning curve to pitching non-freestanding tents- hey take a bit of skill to pitch in some locations.
 For example, you may need to learn a couple of knots to help you properly tie and tension your guy lines.
 A few good ones to know are the trucker’s hitch, McCarthy hitch, and bowline.
 You also need to learn how to use rocks to secure your lines if the ground isn’t stake friendly.
 If your tent uses trekking poles, you’ll need to adjust them to the correct height for the conditions.
 Every pitch is slightly different.
 Sometimes it takes a bit of planning, problem-solving, and trial and error to get the perfect pitch. - If the stakes pop out, your non-freestanding tent can collapse- On some types of ground, stakes just don’t hold well.
 This is often the case when the ground is very dry or sandy.
 If a couple of stakes come loose in the night, your tent can fall down.
 This isn’t the case with freestanding tents.
 Even if all of the stakes come loose, the tent still stands.

 - Condensation is a bigger problem in some non-freestanding tents- Most non-freestanding tents are single-wall.
 These tend to suffer from condensation issues.
 Moisture from your breath and the environment build up in the tent.
-This can get so bad that the walls are wet and water drips from the ceiling.
-This happens because single wall tents don’t offer as much ventilation as double-wall tents due to the design and materials used.
-Breathable waterproof materials don’t let humidity escape as easily as the mesh that is used on most double-wall tents.
+This can get so bad that the tent walls are wet and water drips from the ceiling.
+This happens because single-wall tents don’t offer as much ventilation as double-wall tents due to the design and materials used.
+Breathable waterproof materials don’t let humidity escape as easily as the mesh that is used on most double-wall freestanding tents.
 Of course, this isn’t the case with all non-freestanding tents.
 There are double wall options available.
 For more info, check out my guide to reducing condensation.

 Not much weight savings- Modern fabrics and tent poles are so light that you’re not really saving much weight by using a non-freestanding tent, even though they use less materials.
 Really, you’re only saving .5-1 pound (227-453 grams) max.
 This is pretty insignificant for most backpackers.
 The slight weight penalty of a freestanding tent can be worth it for some. - Non-freestanding tents are less sturdy- Non-freestanding tents rely on the stakes to keep them standing.
 This makes them less structurally stable.
 They might not be able to handle as heavy of snow load or withstand as strong of winds as a freestanding tent.